vanra11/vanra11/README.md

 # My name is Arnav Chourey

 ## About Me
+- 📖 Pursuing MBA from IIM Bodh Gaya
-- 🎓 Final year Electronic and Communication Engineering student at VIT Bhopal University
+- 🎓 Electronic and Communication Engineering Graduate from VIT Bhopal University
 - 💻 I upload codes in various languages

 ## Skills